coderholic/pyradio/README.md

 Esc/q                     Quit.
 ```

+## Config file

+**PyRadio** upon its execution tries to read its configuration file (i.e. *~/.config/pyradio/config*).
+If this file is not found, it will be created.
+If an error occurs while parsing it, an error message will be displayed and ***PyRadio*** will terminate.

+The file contains parameters such as the player to use, the playlist to load etc. It is heavily commented (as you can see [here](pyradio/config)), so that manual editing is really easy.
+The best practice to manually edit this file is executing ***PyRadio*** with the **-ocd** command line option, which will open the configuration directory in your file manager, and then edit it using your preferable text editor.

+The file can also be altered while **PyRadio** is running.
+This process is transparent to the user; **PyRadio** will save the file before exiting (or in case Ctrl-C is pressed) if needed (e.g. if a config parameter has been changed during its execution).

 ## About Playlist files

-**PyRadio** reads the stations to use from a CSV file (named *stations.csv*), where each line contains two columns, the first being the station name and the second being the stream URL.
+**PyRadio** reads the stations to use from a CSV file, where each line contains two columns, the first being the station name and the second being the stream URL.

-**PyRadio** will by default use the user's configuration file (e.g. *~/.config/pyradio/stations.csv*) to read the stations from.
+**PyRadio** will by default load the user's stations file (e.g. *~/.config/pyradio/stations.csv*) to read the stations from.
 If this file is not found, it will be created and populated with a default set of stations.

 **Tip:** If you already have a custom *stations.csv* file, but want to update it with **PyRadio**'s default one, you just rename it, run **PyRadio** (so that the default one get created) and then merge the two files.